dmitryrck/dmitryrck/README.md

 I have 10+ years of experience with web development.
 My preferable tooling is Ruby, Ruby on Rails, RSpec, PostgreSQL, and Vue.js.
-I also know express.js, Ansible, and Rust.
+I also know Docker, express.js, Ansible, and Rust.

 I am a full stack web developer with an extreme focus on automated test **and** code maintainability.